zhaoyul/aposd-vs-clean-code/README.md

 change (there is no way to specify this "contract" in code).
 This will result in misunderstanding and more bugs.

-> I removed some material here, so you may wish to revise what follows below.

 **UB:**

 Well, I guess I've just been burned more than you have.
 I've gone down too many false comment induced rabbit holes, and wasted too much time on worthless word salads.